 - Text below the graphic or a title for the graphic should be placed in a text box (under the insert tab).
 When finished entering information in the text box, select both the text box and the graphic (by shift clicking) and group them together (on the Mac this is the “command – g” selection or right clicking to bring up the group command).
 This will save a lot of formatting headaches.

 - Other than spacing and graphics, references require the most time reformatting.
-Use the example of the APA formatting in the Stammler article in this issue.
-Close counts.

 - Avoid copying embedded hyperlinks in the reference citations if copying the reference citation from on-line or other digital sources.
 In that instance, use the “past special” command in Word.
 Formatting with an embedded hyperlink in a reference can be very difficult.